The latest studies show that social media is the first touchpoint customers have with your brand.

 For that reason, the tool goes in-depth for tracking every available metric across all the main social channels including Facebook, Instagram, TikTok, YouTube, LinkedIn, and Twitter.

-Metrics can be broken down into paid and organic, posts can be segmented by theme via tagging.
+Metrics can be broken down into paid and organic, and posts can be segmented by theme via tagging.
 Follower demographics can be seen based on age, gender, country, and city.

 Social Status also supports newer media types like Instagram Stories, Instagram Reels, and YouTube Shorts.
 Social reports can be exported to CSV, PDF, PowerPoint, and Google Slides.